For many landlords, it can be challenging to know how long they should offer tenants a rental lease agreement for…

 There are no definite answers to this question.
 It’s based on circumstances, both yours and the applicant’s, and often involves negotiation to ensure both parties are happy.

-At We Love Rentals, we’ve advised hundreds of landlords about leases, so here are some common considerations we encourage clients to think about:
+At We Love Rentals, our property managers have advised hundreds of landlords about leases, so here are some common considerations we encourage clients to think about:

 - market expectations